Mido-77/Courses-Management-System/README.md

-# Courses-Management-System
-A Course Management System (CMS) streamlines student-professor interactions, enabling course tracking, grade review, and assignment management.
-Built in Java using OOP, ADTs, and exception handling, this GUI-based tool enhances efficiency and prevents errors in academic administration.

 # 📚 Course Management System GUI
 A Java-based Course Management System developed as part of the BEE2053 Java Programming course (Jan–April 2023) at UCSI University.
 The system provides a simple and effective graphical interface for **students** and **professors** to manage academic activities, backed by a MySQL database for real-time data operations.
+A Course Management System (CMS) streamlines student-professor interactions, enabling course tracking, grade review, and assignment management.
+Built in Java using OOP, ADTs, and exception handling, this GUI-based tool enhances efficiency and prevents errors in academic administration.

 ---